austinfreenet/afn-docs/afn_nextgen_project.md

 mode.
 Same full desktop setup!
 Perhaps it's because there was already a Debian Jessie XFCE setup on there before?
 Let's try formatting the drive.
 That didn't seem to work.
 Trying the netinst iso image instead of the live one.

+## 2017-7-25

+netinst worked!
+Now let's backup the base image using clonezilla.

+Using our clonezilla vm on the vm server to save the freshly installed bare Jessie.